Asymptotic Analysis via Stochastic Differential Equations of Gradient Descent Algorithms in Statistical and Computational Paradigms: A numerical example

-It is easy to see that the minimization problems corresponding to (\ref{min-0}) and (\ref{min-1}) have explicit solutions in this case: $g(\theta)$ has the minimizer being the true parameter value $\check{\theta}$, and $\cL^n(\theta; \bU_n ) $ has the minimizer equal to the least squares estimator $\hat{\theta}_n$.
+It is easy to see that the deterministic population minimization problem (\ref{min-0}) and the stochastic sample minimization problem (\ref{min-1}) have explicit solutions in this case: $g(\theta)$ has the minimizer being the true parameter value $\check{\theta}$, and $\cL^n(\theta; \bU_n ) $ has the minimizer equal to the least squares estimator $\hat{\theta}_n$.